robertcoopercode/meat-journal/README.md

 This is a departure from the previous boilerplate, which grouped files by type (components together, styles together, tests together, images together, etc.).
 One feature of this new approach is the use of index files which export specific functions from files in the directory to create a public interface for each "thing", or "feature.
 You'll see that pattern quite a bit in this boilerplate.

 ## ./src directory

-Included in an Ignite boilerplate project is the src directory.
-This is a directory you would normally have to create when using vanilla React Native.

 The inside of the src directory looks similar to the following: